-Starting from around £27,500, the Swace is more expensive at first glance than the Corolla Touring Sports it’s based on, although if you factor in Suzuki’s £3,000 ‘customer saving’ contribution it’s actually £1,200 cheaper.
-All of the competition listed above feature a base model at a lower price than the Suzuki, so setting aside any price incentives from the manufacturer you should still be prepared to haggle hard with your dealer.
+Starting from around £27,500, the Swace is a shade cheaper than the Corolla Touring Sports it’s based on, although all of the competition listed above feature a base model at a lower price than the Suzuki, so setting aside any price incentives from the manufacturer you should still be prepared to haggle hard with your dealer.

 With just a single engine option and two trim levels on offer in the Swace lineup, there shouldn’t be any major choice anxiety as to what combination is best for you.
 The 1.8-litre petrol-hybrid unit, as used in the Corolla, delivers a total output of 120bhp, while all cars are front-wheel-drive and use a CVT automatic gearbox.

 The ‘entry’ SZ-T specification brings a decent amount of kit including heated front seats, a heated steering wheel, dual zone climate control, a rear camera and an 8-inch touchscreen with smartphone connectivity.
 If you can do without the wireless phone charging pad, front and rear parking sensors and the parking assist function of the (near £2,000) more expensive SZ5 trim-level, then the Swace SZ-T could be the one to go for.